sakshig10/Viz-Project-Global-Literacy-/README.md

 ## Data Source

-The project utilizes data from various sources, including the Human Development Index Report of the United Nations Development Program, to gather information on literacy rates, government education spending, and other relevant indicators. https://data.worldbank.org/
+The project utilizes data from various sources, including the Human Development Index Report of the United Nations Development Program, to gather information on literacy rates, government education spending, and other relevant indicators from https://data.worldbank.org/

 ## Tech Stack Used